psmd-iberutaru/OpihiExarata/docs/source/technical/architecture/services_engines.rst

 This takes the most recent (within a few hours) observations and fits a second order (quadratic) polynomial function to both the RA and DEC as a function of time.
-This method assumes a tangent plane projection and so is not suited for propagations on long timescales.
+This method assumes a tangent plane projection and so is not suited for propagations on long timescales (greater than a few hours).
 See :ref:`technical-algorithms-polynomial-propagation` for more information on the algorithm used.